cicely-f/rocket-code/README.md

 ![logo](icon128.png)
 # Rocket.Code

 This Extension lets you post to Rocket.Chat from within Visual Studio Code.
-It supports channels and private messages, as well as posting code snippets.
+It supports channels, groups and instant messages, as well as posting code snippets.

 The Extension loads when you call the "Rocket.Code login" command from the palette.

 ## Features

+* switch between joined channels, groups and instant messages (aka _rooms_)
+* Post a message to the current room (if nothing is selected in the current editor)
-* Post code snippets directly to a #channel or user
+* Post code snippet to the current room (if text is selected in the editor, it will be included in a code fence)
-* Chat from within the Code interface, no need for an external client (for the channel(s) you join in the current workspace)

 ## Requirements